a filthy farce from a less enlightened age

 Jasper Britton returns to the Chocolate Factory after having appeared in Little Shop of Horrors & Pack of Lies.
 Other theatre credits include The Sunset Limited (Boulevard Theatre), Witness for the Prosecution (County Hall), The Libertine (Theatre Royal Bath & Theatre Royal Haymarket) & multiple plays for the RSC.

 Matthew Cottle has previously appeared at the Chocolate Factory in Communicating Doors.
-Other theatre credits include The Deep Blue Sea & The Chalk Garden (Chichester), How the Other Half Loves (Theatre Royal Haymarket & Duke of York), Our Country's Good & A Small Family Business (National Theatre).
+Other theatre credits include The Windsors: Endgame (Prince of Wales Theatre), The Deep Blue Sea & The Chalk Garden (Chichester), How the Other Half Loves (Theatre Royal Haymarket & Duke of York's), Our Country's Good & A Small Family Business (National Theatre).

 Catherine Russell's recent theatre credits include What the Butler Saw (Leicester Curve & Bath Theatre Royal), One Flew Over The Cuckoo's Nest (Leicester Curve), Mamma Mia!
-(West End) & Talking To Terrorists (Royal Court & Out of Joint).
+(West End) & Talking To Terrorists (Royal Court).
+Her TV credits include playing Serena Campbell in Holby City.

 Abdul Salis' recent theatre credits include Present Laughter & The American Clock (The Old Vic), Distance (Park Theatre), Barbershop Chronicles & War Horse (National Theatre), Boy (Almeida Theatre) & Don Juan in Soho (Donmar Warehouse).